sweattep/modern_quotes/README.md

 >execute bespoke, beautiful ideas

+>You're better off making sure you perfect one, maybe two things instead of being mediocre at three and four.

 >working isn't a problem, but everybody needs to be rejuvenated.
 You don't get that time now

 >I took a look at your resume and think we should start with a phone conversation.